|Lecture: 10 Things to Know About Chinese Ceramics

-SEACS President Ingrid Hanson will present essential facts on the origin, purpose, making and function of Chinese ceramics, facts that every museum aficionado would want to know:
+SEACS President Ingrid Hanson presented ten essential facts on the origin, purpose, making and function of Chinese ceramics, facts that every museum aficionado would want to know:

 1 What are Chinese ceramics?